jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 clean and build the cradle, run AvroProducer and then we can see our schema updated:

 ![[Screenshot 2024-03-10 at 10.00.12 PM.png]]

+# Streaming with PySpark

+We will be following much of what was done in the Java Steaming videos, but instead now in Python.
+However, instead of using Confluent Cloud we will use a Docker container that has the Kafka services setup within it.